 - the hosting agreement (that your research funding body sent to you).

-- a certificate that you have, or have applied for, comprehensive health insurance (if you are to be in Sweden for a maximum of one year).
+- to have, or have applied for, comprehensive health insurance (if you will be in Sweden for a maximum of one year).

 If you have a residence permit for research in another EU country, you must also send in